-SOCFC does not buy chemicals in bulk form.
-Containers are purchased in ready to use size or ready to dilute in small quantities.
 It is agency practice to maintain the original container label on all hazardous chemicals.
 If labels are needed for secondary containers, a complete laminated color copy of the original label is preferred.
-If this is not possible, employees shall confer with the safety compliance manager to determine the required label information before making a label.
+If this is not possible, employees shall confer with the safety resource manager to determine the required label information before making a label.

-The labels on EPA registered pesticides (sanitizers and disinfectants) are the federal directions for use of the products.
+The labels on EPA registered pesticides (sanitizers and disinfectants) are directions approved by the EPA for use of the products.
 The directions are federal law and using the product inconsistent with label directions is a violation of federal law.
-Employees must always read, understand, and follow pesticide label directions.
-If they have questions, they should contact the safety compliance manager for help.
+Employees must always read, understand, and follow sanitizer and disinfectant label directions.
+If they have questions, they should contact the safety resource manager for help.
 The following pictograms are used globally to classify chemicals based upon health or physical hazard.
 They are a visual reminder of the hazards associated with the chemical to which they are affixed.